freyjaredmond/Plasmodium-falciparum-pangenome/AI Expression Summary/README.md

 # Statistical AI Transcriptomics Expression Summary
+## Magnitude of change investigation
+To investigate how often the beta PlasmoDB summary over or understates the magnitude of change, an AI was asked to score the language within the summaries using this scoring table [scoring_keywords.tsv](scoring_keywords.tsv) for ten random genes using the following prompt
+[keyword_prompt.py](keyword_prompt.py).
+The reults are here [keywords_scored](keywords_scored).
+The difference between the language assigned score and the biological importance score assigned using [get_transcriptomics](get_expression_data.py) [genes_scored.xlsx](genes_scored.xlsx) and was plotted with [keyword_heatmap.py](keyword_heatmap.py)

+## Generating the statistical based AI expression summary
 The PlasmoDB AI expression transcriptomics expression summary was modified to incorporate:
 - Different expression statistics
 - Fold change directional expression percentiles